 17 Sep How Close are We to Gender Equality in the Workplace?

 Gender inequality in the workplace has become less common; but, gender is a factor that affects both men and women.
-Especially women have been subjected to a historical discrimination that has influenced society to decide which job is more suitable for women than men.
+Especially women have been subjected to historical discrimination that has influenced society to decide which job is more suitable for women than men.
 However, women have confronted and tried to break down these barriers.
 Women are leaving behind their old dependence on men and becoming more autonomous and self-determined to succeed; it sounds great, doesn’t it?